QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/index.md

 #### Remote Git Server 🖥

-There are multiple remote Git servers that you can use for free while you may also self-host your Git server.
+There are multiple remote Git servers that you can use for free, while you may also self-host your Git server.

 * [GitHub](https://github.com/) ✅: popular Git server by Microsoft
 * [GitLab](https://about.gitlab.com/) ✅: popular alternative to GitHub